section-engineering-education/engineering-education/content/articles/multiclass-text-classification-with-pyspark/index.md

 Apache Spark is best known for its speed when it comes to data processing and its ease of use.
 It has a high computation power that's why its best suited for Big Data.
 It supports popular libraries such as [Pandas](https://pandas.pydata.org/), [Scikit-Learn](https://scikit-learn.org/) and [NumPy](https://numpy.org/) used in data preparation and model buidling.

 We will use PySpark to build our multi-class text classification model.
 This involves classifying the subject category given the course title.
-We have various subjects in our dataset that can be assigned specific classes.
+We have various subjects in our dataset that can be assigned, specific classes.

 ### Table of contents

 - [Prerequisites](#prerequisites)
 - [Introduction](#introduction)
 - [PySpark Installation](#pyspark-installation)